ArthurCbn/cabot/README.md

 > The download quality from Soundcloud isn't true lossless (I think), but still better than mp3.

 >[!Tip]
->When selecting your Qobuz credentials, try several countries as the library isn't the same evrywhere on earth.
+>When selecting your Qobuz credentials, try several countries as the library isn't the same everywhere on earth.
 To my experience, the best countries for Qobuz ripping are France, Germany.

 ## Dependencies